120 or 240 Liter Trash Bin? How to Find the Right Size

 A 240-liter bin according to DIN EN 840 measures about 58 cm width × 73 cm depth × 107 to 110 cm height (kaiserkraft, DIN EN 840).
 It is therefore not twice as large as the 120-liter bin, but only about 10 cm wider, 18 cm deeper, and 7 to 10 cm taller.
 The filling limit is around 110 kg.

 These exact dimensions are crucial when planning a garbage bin box.
 A 240-liter bin does not fit in every space designed for 120-liter bins.
 If you are replacing an existing box, you should first check the internal dimensions.
-More on this in our guide to the right garbage bin box size and quantity.
+More on this in our guide to the right garbage bin box size and number.

 Customer photo: BIO Stefan Alubert garbage bin box 4 boxes in anthracite on a paved terrace, typical setup for 240-liter bins of a family

-Which garbage bin box for a 4-person household?
+Which garbage bin for a 4-person household?

 Rule of thumb: Which size for which household?